Skip to main content

 Enrique Gil Guerra (1912-1996)

 Enrique Gil Guerra captured the soul of Spain through the vibrant rhythms of flamenco dancers, the serene dignity of gitanas, and the sun-drenched landscapes of his homeland.
-A devoted student of Manuel Benedito—himself a disciple of Joaquín Sorolla—Gil Guerra carried forward a tradition of Spanish realism enriched by Mediterranean light.
+A student of Manuel Benedito—himself a disciple of Joaquín Sorolla—Gil Guerra carried forward a tradition of Spanish realism enriched by Mediterranean light.
 His works, celebrated in the United States, Europe, and Japan, remain timeless portraits of a vanished world.

 The Sorolla Lineage